Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 Kerry Robinson (C’88)

-Kerry Robinson (C’88) is the president and CEO of Catholic Charities USA, a network of Catholic Charities agencies that provide help to and create hope for more than 15 million people a year, and former executive partner of Leadership Roundtable.
+Kerry Robinson (C’88) is the president and CEO of Catholic Charities USA, a network of Catholic Charities agencies that provide help to and create hope for more than 15 million people a year, and a former executive partner of Leadership Roundtable.

 Cardinal Joseph Tobin, CSsR